 In Silicon Valley speak, “kill zones” are market areas that large companies occupy by buying up the competition at scale.
-Unsurprisingly, Big Tech’s latest battleground is artificial intelligence.
+And Big Tech’s latest battleground is artificial intelligence.
 GAMMAN (a new acronym for Google, Apple, Microsoft, Meta, Amazon, and Nvidia) has an unprecedented appetite for AI startups, attracting the attention of regulators scrutinizing antitrust violations.

 In August, Google acquired chatbot startup Character.AI for $2.7 billion.
 Amazon completed a $4 billion investment in Anthropic in March and announced another deal with Adept AI, while Microsoft “hired away the head of Inflection AI” reports the Washington Post.

 Emilia Javorsky: When we think about power concentration and the current dynamics within the cutting edge of AI, it’s important to delineate what type of AI we are talking about.
-For example, some smaller applications and tools are very democratic, accessible, and beneficial for different use cases in education or healthcare.
+For example, some smaller applications and tools are democratic, accessible, and beneficial for different use cases in education or healthcare.
 Problem-solving in these areas is very doable with those more narrow AI systems.

-Then there are the large, generalized models developed by the main labs that strive for AGI (general artificial intelligence).
+Then there are the large, generalized models developed by the main labs today that strive for AGI (general artificial intelligence).
 Those companies are uniquely at power concentration risk.
 And that's for a few different reasons: one is the financial piece.

 These large general-purpose AI systems are incredibly expensive to train.
 They require a lot of capital and they will make a lot of capital.
 So they are systems that will further concentrate financial power into the hands of a few corporate actors.